French Revolution of 1848: 24 February

 Louis Philippe and Queen Maria Amalia boarded a carriage awaiting at the Place de la Concorde and left Paris escorted by cavalry.
 After the royal couple's departure, the revolutionaries finally seized the now nearly deserted Tuileries Palace.
 On the king's throne, which would be burned the next day at the Place de la Bastille, they wrote, "The People of Paris to All Europe: Liberty, Equality, Fraternity.
 24 February 1848".
-The Palais Royal, the historic seat of the Orléans family in Paris, was likewise invaded by a mob and sacked.
-Another Orléans residence just west of Paris, the Château de Neuilly, was pillaged and largely burned down by a mob on the 25th.
+The Palais Royal, the historic seat of the Orléans family in Paris, was likewise invaded by revolutionaries and sacked.
+Another Orléans residence just west of Paris, the Château de Neuilly, was pillaged and largely burned down on the 25th.

 Later political developments

 After Louis Philippe's abdication, his daughter-in-law Helena, Duchess of Orléans, became the presumptive regent of France as the mother of Philippe, Count of Paris.
 She therefore, along with her son, went from the Tuileries to the Chamber of Deputies to try to prevent the abolition of the monarchy.
 However, following their victory at the Tuileries, the revolutionary crowd broke into the meeting hall of the Chamber.
 The effort by the dynastic opposition to secure a regency was defeated by popular calls for a Republic, and a preliminary list of members of a provisional government was announced by deputy Alphonse de Lamartine.